Lycol50/cucumb3r/README.md

 > Official Moderation Plugin of PMnS

-**cucumb3r** is a complete moderation plugin for PocketMine-MP which features ban/mute management and logging of various significant events.
+**cucumber** is a complete moderation plugin for PocketMine-MP which features ban/mute management and logging of various significant events.

 ### Punishment Management